Simulating the LOcal Web (SLOW): I. Anomalies in the local density field

 \subsection{Massive galaxy clusters}

 Although we are living in a large scale under-dense region, there are several very massive galaxy clusters within that region, exceeding virial masses of $10^{15}\mathrm{M}_\odot$, among them Coma, Perseus and Ophiuchus.
 Using the five closest galaxy clusters from the Tully galaxy groups catalogue \citep{2015AJ....149..171T} with masses above $10^{15}M_\odot$, the middle part of figure \ref{DensityComparison} shows that this corresponds to a very large over-density in the Local Universe (blue diamonds).
 We also selected the five closest galaxy clusters from the BAX\footnote{http://bax.irap.omp.eu and references therein.} database with X-ray measured temperatures exceeding 5 keV and showing them as red triangles in the figure, basically confirming the presence of an overdensity of high mass systems.
 Selecting such clusters predicted by the SLOW simulation (blue line for the mass selection, red line for the temperature selection) again follows the observational data points extremely well, confirming this significant overdensity of massive clusters, as it was already clearly visible in figure~\ref{DensityHaloes}.
 Note that there is a large overlap between the selected clusters when switching the selection criteria in both, observations (4/5) and simulations (3/5).
 Note that the closest cluster in the simulation exceeding $10^{15}M_\odot$ is at a distance of $\approx 40$Mpc (as can be seen from figure \ref{DensityHaloes}).
 Furthermore, many of these prominent, massive/hot clusters can be cross identified between the simulations and observations, among them Perseus, Coma, A119 and A85, even show very similar virial masses and temperatures \citep[see][and for more details Hern\'andez-Mart\'inez et al. in prep]{2018MNRAS.478.5199S,2023arXiv230101305S}.
 Only Norma and Ophiuchus are not very well reproduced in the simulations, due to their position in/close to the zone of avoidance, where no data are available.
-Nevertheless, there is a significant overlap between the most massive clusters in simulations and observations.
+Nevertheless, there is a significant overlap between the two sets of most massive / hot clusters in simulations and observations.
 Therefore we expect similar properties of the clusters in both sets as was already shown for example for the Virgo cluster \citep{2021MNRAS.504.2998S}.